Gnr Robert James Ellis (1887 – 1917)

 2 pm Fire slackened and 39th and 68th were withdrawn with XI Infantry Brigade behind Le Ferté Sous Jouarre where both batteries camped for night.

-Immediately following the Marne, James was in action again at The Battle of the Aisne, which took place between 12 and 15 September.
+Immediately following the Marne, James was in action again at The Battle of the Aisne between 12 and 15 September.
 The brigade had established positions along a line north of Venizel, with all batteries engaging the enemy throughout the four-day assault.
-The German Army had the advantage on the high ground, with their artillery possessing full field of fire, whereas the British artillery was forced to take up less suitable positions that commanded few direct views of the enemy.
-The Battle of the Aisne involved high casualties on both sides and resulted in little forward movement.
+The German Army had the advantage on the high ground, with their artillery possessing a full field of fire, whereas the British artillery was forced to take up less suitable positions that commanded few direct views of the enemy.
+The Battle of the Aisne involved high casualties on both sides, resulting in little forward movement.
 Further along the line, the French had a similar experience, with artillery, machine gun and rifle fire making it almost impossible for any direct frontal assault on the enemy’s trenches without incurring severe casualties.
 The battle ended in stalemate and marked the start of trench warfare, with the lines established at the Aisne remaining relatively unchanged for the next four years.

 For the rest of September, all batteries held their positions, which by the start of October saw the 39th and 68th Batteries northwest of Billy sur Aisne, and the 88th, who James was likely with, at La Montaigne.
-Within a week the brigade began moving north, and by 13 October were east of Bailleul at Flêtre.
-On that day two batteries provided support to an attack being made by the 10th Infantry Brigade on the ridge east of Méteren.
-The day was wet and misty giving the artillery great problems in observing any enemy activity.
+Within a week, the brigade began moving north, and by 13 October, they were east of Bailleul at Flêtre.
+On that day, two batteries supported an attack by the 10th Infantry Brigade on the ridge east of Méteren.
+The day was wet and misty, giving the artillery significant problems in observing enemy activity.
 Bdr.
 Harry Sprotson of the 68th Battery wrote:

 We moved again and came into action just in front of the village of Flêtre.
 We have a terrible battle here, but we manage to put the Germans to fight.
 At dusk, we leave our guns in action and get to a farm to get a meal and rest.
 Very wet but the men in good spirits.

-The attack at Flêtre was the first in a number of engagements that were collectively known as the Battle of Messines, which in turn was part of a series of actions that eventually decided the line of the western front collectively known as the Race to the Sea.
-After making good progress at Messines, the Allies were ultimately pushed back to the Messines Ridge which was subsequently abandoned on 1 November.
+The attack at Flêtre was the first in several engagements collectively known as the Battle of Messines, which in turn was part of a series of actions that eventually decided the line of the western front collectively known as the Race to the Sea.

-In the absence of any surviving service papers, we can only speculate as to precisely where James would have been over the next year.
-He was very likely involved in the 2nd Battle of Ypres in April 1915 where he would have witnessed the German’s first use of poisonous gas as a weapon.
+In the absence of surviving service papers, we can only speculate precisely where James would have been over the next year.
+A newspaper obituary wrote that he had taken part in most battles since Mons, so he was likely involved in the 2nd Battle of Ypres in April 1915, where he would have witnessed the German’s first use of poisonous gas as a weapon.

-That autumn James returned to the Somme and took part in the Battle of the Ancre.
-The following spring, the 124th was in action at the Second Battle of Arras, which was a British offensive that took place between 9 April and 16 May 1917.
+That autumn, James returned to the Somme and took part in the Battle of the Ancre.
+The following spring, the 124th was in action at the Second Battle of Arras, a British offensive between 9 April and 16 May 1917.

-On 12 April the brigade covered an attack on Wancourt Ridge, with ‘A’ Battery taking up a position near St. Martin-sur-Cojeul eight days later.
-During 20 April the battery was heavily shelled and suffered 11 casualties, one of whom was James.
-He had survived almost three years at the Western Front when he was killed, and his body buried in the Hénin Military Cemetery Extension a few miles to the south-east of Arras.
+On 12 April, the brigade covered an attack on Wancourt Ridge, with ‘A’ Battery taking up a position near St. Martin-sur-Cojeul eight days later.
+On 20 April, the battery was heavily shelled and suffered 11 casualties, one of whom was James.
+He had survived almost three years at the Western Front when he lost his life, and his body was buried in the Hénin Military Cemetery Extension a few miles to the southeast of Arras.